-The Associate of Arts Oregon Transfer degree meets the State of Oregon transfer degree requirements allowing students to transfer to an Oregon public university and some out-of-state universities having met all lowerdivision general education requirements; with the appropriate course planning, all lower-division major requirements may also be met.
+The Associate of Arts Oregon Transfer degree meets the State of Oregon transfer degree requirements allowing students to transfer to an Oregon public university and some out-of-state universities having met all lower-division general education requirements.
+With appropriate course planning, all lower-division major requirements may also be met.